4ntoine/ServiceDiscovery-java/README.md

 ## Intro

-It's a simple service discovery protocol like Bonjour and framework implemented in pure Java.
+It's a simple service discovery protocol (like Zeroconf or WS-Discovery) and framework implemented in pure Java.
 Services are available to publish their :
 * `int port` (required)
 * `string type` (required)